TerribleDev/AzureTableStorageCache/README.md

 Azure Table Storage is a very cheap, [super fast](https://www.troyhunt.com/working-with-154-million-records-on/) key value store, and its much cheaper than the redis cluster in azure.
 This is not a true replacement for redis, and redis should be used if people have money, but this is designed to get people a very cheap cache in azure.
 Currently this doesn't actually support the dotnet core runtime, and won't until the Azure Storage client is updated to support core.

+**warning** As of right now sliding expiration doesn't work.
+This is at the top of the list to get working

 ## How to use

 `install-package AzureTableStorageCache`